How to become a Chinese Translator?

 There is no space for insincerity, incompetence, carelessness, and mediocrity.

-Translating well demands more than knowing the language.
-Even if a person is proficient in Chinese, they might not decipher effectively.
+Effective translation requires more than knowing the language.
+Even if a person is proficient in Chinese, they may not be able to interpret effectively.

-It is necessary to note that fluency in just one language does not guarantee success as a translator.
+It is important to note that fluency in a single language does not guarantee success as a translator.

 Strong writing skills are required, and you must adapt to various writing styles depending on the situation.